Pull request guidelines#

 Build the docs and make sure all formatting warnings are addressed.

-See Writing documentation for our documentation style guide.
+See Write documentation for our documentation style guide.

 If you have the rights to set labels, tag the PR with descriptive labels.
 See the list of labels.